Comparing Grades of Matcha: Culinary And Ceremonial Matcha Powder

 Izu premium matcha is the cheapest matcha from Tealyra that they say you can enjoy on its’ own (not in a latte).
 It seems like an in between culinary and ceremonial grade matcha.
 It can be use for either traditional whisking or culinary purposes.

 It was also for some reason the smoothest out of the powders (the least clumps) so it was the easiest to whisk.
-Plus, you can’t really go wrong with that price!
+I recommend finding a middle grade matcha to save on costs, and have the best tasting.

 Guide To Buying Matcha Powder